Bay Area Holocaust Oral History Project: Interviews

 BAHOHP gathers a complete life story of the interviewee, focusing on details surrounding the Holocaust.
 The questions will vary according to the specific experiences of each individual.
 The interviewer has an advanced degree in psychology or social work and experience conducting survivor interviews.

 BAHOHP keeps a copy of each tape and sends the master and a duplicate copy to the United States Holocaust Memorial Museum in Washington, D.C.
 In addition, the interviewee is given a copy of his or her interview at the conclusion of the taping.
 R. Ruth Linden, Ph.D. donated copies of the original archives (1981–1984) to Yad Vashem, the Holocaust Martyrs' and Heroes' Remembrance Authority in Jerusalem, on 7 September 2007 through the Israeli Consulate in San Francisco.

 BAHOHP has agreed to record the memories of SPK, AK, and Warsaw Uprising veterans.
-The Polish community are delighted to be working with the Jewish community on this project.